 Through our geography curriculum the children will investigate the mixed urban area of Wirral they know as home.
 They will explore the relationship and interactions between people and the environment in which they liveto help develop children's curiosity in their immediate surroundings and the wider world.
 To build pupils’ cultural capital, they also study geography at national and global scalesto instil an interest, fascination and desire to investigate a variety of human and physical characteristics of different places, through purposeful research and careful questioning.
 Our core values; resilience, respect and responsibility are continually developed through all geography learning experiences.

 The children in Reception have been looking at aerial photographs and discussing features in their immediate environment.
 They have looked at the area around school and even looked up their addresses to see where they live using Digimaps.
 Parents also sent in photographs of their houses so the children could talk about their homes and draw their own maps.

 Year 1 - What is the Geography of where I live?

-The children in Year 1 have researched the human and physical features of the local area.
+The children in Year 1 have been looking the their local area and where they live.